The Rules of Padel | Simply Explained

 At 40-40 you have juice (equal).

-Do you win the next point?
-Then you have an advantage .
+If you win the next point, you have an advantage .

-If you win another point after that, it's game .
+If you win another point after that, it's game time .

 - You can run outside the cage to hit a ball back – really!

-- If the ball comes back through the fence (and not through the ground), it is out
+- If the ball comes back through the fence (and not through the ground), it's out

 - The PadelGrab is not an official rule, but it will make your game faster (and more fun)